team-theus/pet-proj-gpt3-app.github.io/README.md

 # pet-proj-gpt3-app.github.io
 GPT-3 Website

-Responsive Website for a Bank App is created with React JS
+Website for a GPT-3 OpenAI is created with React JS, HTML5, CSS3
-- build tool Vite;
-- Tailwind for styling;
-- reusable sections

 Link to app: